MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 a topicPrefix, followed by subtopics derived from the *relPath* field of the message.
 Some networks may choose to use different topic conventions, external to sarracenia.

-topicPrefix is primarily of interest during protocol version transitions, where one wishes to specify a non-default protocol version of messages to subscribe to.

 timeout <interval> (default: 0)
 -------------------------------